Customer Recommended

 But is your leaking roof covered by your home insurance?
 The answer is maybe.

-To put it simply, water ingress is when water from outside your property makes its way inside your property and it can therefore cause extensive damage to the interior of your home.
-There are many causes of water ingress such as, blocked gutters, faulty flashing, or a failed damp proof course.
+To put it simply, water ingress happens when water from outside enters your home.
+It can cause extensive damage to your interior.
+There are many causes of water ingress, such as, blocked gutters, faulty flashing, or a failed damp proof course.

 One common cause of water ingress is damage to your roof.
 Missing or broken tiles, or faulty flashing around the chimney can all give water access into your property.
 Not all water ingress is covered by your home insurance and, if your roof is leaking, there are a few things you will need to consider.